OpenLineage/OpenLineage/proposals/2161/registry.md

 - Producers can create and evolve their custom facets without requiring approval from the OpenLineage project.
 - Producers and Consumers can update the list of the facets they produce or consume without requiring approval from the OpenLineage project.
 - Consumers can independently discover and support custom facets.
+- OpenLineage users can easily explore which producers and/or consumers best meet their compatibility needs
 - URIs should be short (producer, faceturl)
 - A registered name can be both a producer and a consumer.